 Foundations of College Teaching

 Relates evidence based best practices for teaching at institutions of higher education and provides a professional preparation program for aspiring college instructors.
 3 hours.
 Satisfactory/Unsatisfactory grading only.
 Must be a graduate degree-seeking student in good standing.
 Should have a Teaching Assistantship appointment in the current academic year.
-Course Schedule Information: To be properly registered, students must enroll in one Lecture-Discussion and one Practice.

 Information provided by the Office of Programs and Academic Assessment.

 This listing is for informational purposes only and does not constitute a contract.
 Every attempt is made to provide the most current and correct information.
 Courses listed here are subject to change without advance notice.
 Courses are not necessarily offered every term or year.
 Individual departments or units should be consulted for information regarding frequency of course offerings.